 The trustees are responsible for selecting new trustees, subject to the provisions given in the charity trust document.
-All trustees are required to resign in rotation.

-During 2017, two of the trustees visited the Maasai area of Olepolos on two occasions for approximately 2 weeks each time.
+During 2018, two of the trustees visited the Maasai area of Olepolos on two occasions for approximately 2 weeks each time.
 The trustees paid for the costs for these trips themselves.
-Also, another helper visited Olepolos for two weeks.
-The Charity did not pay for any of these costs.